WE ARE OPEN!

-During your initial visit, the acupuncturist on duty will briefly meet with you privately before your treatment to discuss your concerns.
-The acupuncturist may take your pulses, look at your tongue, ask some questions, recommend a treatment plan and give you a brief orientation.
+During your first visit, the acupuncturist on duty will briefly meet with you before your treatment to discuss your concerns.
+The acupuncturist may take your pulses, ask some questions, recommend a treatment plan and give you a brief clinic orientation.

 The acupuncture treatment will take place in our community room.
 The treatment space is a quiet area – please talk sparingly and always in a whisper to avoid disturbing others.
-You can choose any available recliner, but please check with the acupuncturist before you select the last available table.
-Your treatment length is flexible, depending on your needs.
-We encourage you to rest for at least 20-30 minutes, but you can rest longer if you prefer.
+You can choose any available recliner or table, but please check with the acupuncturist before you select the last available table.
+Your treatment length is at most 60 minutes from the time the needles are set.
+Your practitioner will keep track of time and come over to remove your needles and end the session after 60 minutes have elapsed.

-If you need attention during your treatment, or feel ready to have your needles removed, please wave or make eye contact to get the acupuncturist’s attention.
+If you need attention during your treatment, or feel ready to have your needles removed, please wave, nod, or make eye contact to get the acupuncturist’s attention.

 During your follow-up visits, you will check in at the front desk and then head straight into our treatment space, settle into your recliner and prepare for your session.
 The acupuncturist will meet you there and check on your progress, ask relevant questions, insert your needles and leave you to rest.